AllenInstitute/cell_type_mapper/docs/output.md

 levels of the taxonomy from that assignment.
 For versions of the `cell_type_mapper` code before `1.5.0`, the quality metrics (i.e.
 `bootstrapping_probability` and `avg_correlation`) for the higher
-levels of the cell type taxonomy will be identical to those from the leaf level, since the leaf level was the only level considered by the mapper.
+levels of the cell type taxonomy will be artificially set to be equal to those from the leaf level, since the leaf level was the only level considered by the mapper.
 For versions `1.5.0` and later, the quality metrics will reflect the values of `bootstrapping_probability` and `avg_correlation` corresponding to the actual number of votes the higher levels in the taxonomy recieved.
 As an illustration, consider the following taxonomy

 ```
 root